 Data Science & Scientific Computing (DSSC) at IST Austria comprises the most interdisciplinary track in the PhD program.

-Topically, faculty in this track work on a diverse set of problems, ranging from mathematical models of evolution (Barton), medical genomics (Robinson), bioinformatics (Vicoso), systems biology (Guet) and theoretical biophysics (Hannezo, Tkačik), to machine learning (Lampert), data science and information theory (Mondelli), computational fabrication (Bickel) and physics simulation (Wojtan).
+Topically, faculty in this track work on a diverse set of problems, ranging from mathematical models of evolution (Barton), medical genomics (Robinson), bioinformatics (Vicoso), systems biology (Guet) and theoretical biophysics (Hannezo, Tkačik), computational neuroscience (Vogels), to machine learning (Lampert), data science and information theory (Mondelli), distributed systems (Alistarh), computational fabrication (Bickel), physics simulation (Wojtan), and geophysical fluid dynamics (Muller).
 Common to these topics — and emphasized as the focus of the track — is the development and use of advanced data analysis methods, numerical simulation, and statistical inference to address complex and data-intensive problems in sciences and engineering.

 COMPLETE DSSC RESEARCH GROUP DETAILS ON IST AUSTRIA’S MAIN SITE:

 - Evolutionary Genetics

 - Systems and Synthetic Biology of Genetic Networks

 - Machine Learning and Computer Vision

 - Data Science, Machine Learning, and Information Theory

 Here is a video presenting the Data Science & Scientific Computing study track:

 In case you cannot access YouTube, this video is also available here.